Emergency Eviction Prevention Assistance

 If a landlord and tenant are willing to work together, the Pitt County Department of Social Services may be able to pay much of the back rent and help prevent eviction.
 Eligibility requirements include:

-- The landlord and tenant must be in the eviction process.
-The landlord or landlord's attorney must have filed a Complaint in Summary Ejectment at the Pitt County Courthouse.
-The tenant must have received, or be about to receive, a Magistrate Summons from the sheriff.
+- The tenant must EITHER (a) be in the eviction process (i.e., the landlord or landlord's attorney must have filed a Complaint in Summary Ejectment at the Pitt County Courthouse, and the tenant must have received, or be about to receive, a Magistrate Summons from the sheriff); OR (b) the tenant has paid last month's rent and is able to continue paying rent on time, but still owes unpaid rent from earlier months.

 - All of the people in the tenant's household must have had a total income from all sources of no more than a certain amount during the calendar month preceding the date of the application.
 This amount varies according to the number of people in the household.
 For example, a household of 2 people must have had a total income of $3,558 or less, and a household of 4 people must have had a total income during the previous calendar month of $4,446 or less.